jeesunikim/codeandfood-v01/_posts/2016-07-31-samsung-upgrade-program.md

 	<script src="https://gist.github.com/jeesunikim/ae58ec1186173236ad8c4d8a99f62ac6.js"></script>
 </div>

-<p>I used to think that Bootstrap was a hindrance to learning because it makes everything so easy and stayed away from using it.
+<p>I used to think that Bootstrap was a hindrance to learning because it makes everything so easy.
 But going through its code line by line, I appreciated its structure and learned how to use OOP better.</p>